-Question:

-- All tournament forms will still require the signature of a school medical Answer: authority as determined by local governing policies. - Ouestion: Are "Club" sports included in this policy?
+Question: Does this policy eliminate the medical signature required on all tournament eligibility forms?
+Answer: All tournament forms will still require the signature of a school medical authority as determined by local governing policies.
+Question: Are "Club" sports included in this policy?
+Answer: Yes, club sports, by definition, are interscholastic in nature and, therefore, are subject to CIAC regulations.